ImagingDataCommons/highdicom/docs/seg.rst

 Notice that the segment description makes use of coded concepts to ensure that the way a particular anatomical structure is described is standardized and unambiguous (if standard nomenclatures are used).
+See :ref:`coding` for more information.

 Here is an example of constructing a simple segment description for a segment representing a liver that has been manually segmented.